chaintope/electrs-tapyrus/doc/oap.md

   The output’s value in minimum coin units (satoshis).

-- asset_type

-  The asset type as a hexadecimal string.
-"4F41" for the Open Assets.

 - asset_id

   The asset id as a hexadecimal string.
 This is a 160 bits hash for the Open Assets